 Challenge

-Try to explain how a camera works to a friend using the word 'aperture'.
+Try to explain the 'exposure triangle' to a friend using the word 'aperture' at least three times correctly.

 Word Origin